Why certifying your Fire Safety and Security products is a wise – and necessary – choice

-Kiwa offers a wide range of testing and certification services in the field of Fire Safety and Security (FSS) electrical or electronic equipment.
-We do so for manufacturers who wants to bring these products to the international market.
+Kiwa offers a wide range of testing and certification services in the field of Fire Safety and Security (FSS) of electrical or electronic equipment.
+We do so for manufacturers who want to bring these products to the international market.
 Let us inform you about procedures, relevant standards and the work of Kiwa’s Test Engineers.

 Why testing and certification?

 Testing equipment and making sure it complies to relevant standards is an important step for manufacturers who want to market a product.
 Guusje Fonville, Project Manager FSS products and Test Engineer at Kiwa explains: “Standards ensure that products meet certain quality requirements.
 They describe various levels and grades of testing; each grade can have different requirements.
 Regarding fire, safety and security products, we test the performance of a product: does it meet the relevant standards?
 Does it perform according to the producer’s claims?
 Can it handle environmental factors as claimed by the manufacturer?
 Insurance companies can also require certain security standards for products used by insured parties.”

 Suppose you are a manufacturer and you develop a smoke detector for an international market.
 To have the product certified, you contact Kiwa.
 Guusje explains the full procedure: “We’ll first ask you where you want to sell your product.
 Then, we will determine to which certification schemes it must comply.
 As schemes have different quality levels, we will advise which level to choose.
 As soon as your prototype and documentation are ready, we’ll set up a test plan for your smoke detector.
 Provided all necessary input is available on time, we can test very efficiently – and thus, we’ll make sure the time to market is as short as possible.”